-Mid Century Bungalow Living Room - Get The Look!
-(Plus My Design Process)
+Mid Century Bungalow Living Room: Get The Look!
+(Plus my design process)

-Decorating an Airbnb (or other short term rental property) is a slightly different art than decorating a personal home where clients live.
-As an interior designer who's been at it for 15 years, doing both commercial and residential design, I find Airbnb design is THE MOST fun kind of project for lots of reasons.
+Jun 14, 2024Decorating an Airbnb (or other short-term rental property) is a different art than decorating a personal home where clients live.
+As an interior designer who's been at it for 18+ years, doing both commercial and residential design, I find Airbnb design is THE MOST fun kind of project for lots of reasons.

 Whether you're designing an Airbnb that you own, or doing it for someone else, hold onto your hats and let's get this party started.
+In this blog, I'm going to take you by the hand and walk you through my whole design process...
+(But if you just want to skip to the fun bit and come back to read the full blog later, then don't miss this shoppable board below!)

+Don't get me wrong, this process isn't easy.
+There's SO MUCH to do, and SO MUCH to purchase.
+And time is money.
+You may be tempted just to start stuffing generic-not-so-bad Ikea and Target stuff in the whole place to call it done, open it up, and start getting some return on that investment.
 But I really encourage you to take a breath, step back, and focus on the design of your Airbnb at the outset.
-The key to your success in this endeavor is standing apart.
+The key to your success in this endeavor is standing apart from the competition.
 It's advantageous for you to think about how your rental looks in photos, but also how it feels to be in that space and use it.
-Your designing an experience for all those many future guests!
+You're designing an experience for all those many future guests!

 I'm here to help you do just that.

-(Quick Disclaimer: I'm not anti Ikea or Target.
-In fact, I totally 100% encourage folding in some Ikea and Target items here and there...As you'll see in the GET-THE-LOOK info at the bottom of this post.
-The key is mixing in these items with the higher end things and vintage finds.)
+(Quick Disclaimer: I'm not anti-Ikea or Target.
+In fact, I totally 100% encourage folding in some Ikea and Target items here and there...
+As you'll see in the GET THE LOOK info at the bottom of this post.
+The key is mixing in these items with the higher-end things and vintage finds for a one-of-a-kind scroll-stopping rental.)

 On to the Bungalow...

 The owner of this house, a local contractor, came to me for help with furnishing and decorating it.
-He'd already renovated the home for flipping, but instead of selling he decided it may be advantageous to turn it into an Airbnb.
+He'd already renovated the home for flipping, but instead of selling, he decided it may be advantageous to turn it into an Airbnb.
 So we didn't get to do any of the finish selection or kitchen or bathroom designs for this home.
-By the time I was hired we had nice millwork and finishes to work with decorating around, and although there were finishes I would have done differently, it was a relatively clean blank slate.
+By the time I was hired, we had nice millwork and finishes to work with decorating around, and although there were finishes I would have done differently, it was a relatively clean blank slate.
 My favorite parts of this charming bungalow are the gorgeous hardwoods and that amazing natural light that streams in through the large windows throughout.

 The contractor gave us a gift of having the walls all painted a beautiful clean bright white, with new trim to match.
 Starting with a bright white palette certainly paved the way to rental decor success!